tzolov/geode-dashboard/jmx-to-grafana/README.md

 #### Build Grafana Goede JMX Dashboard
 * Define datasource:`GeodeJmx` to the `GeodeJmx` Influx database.
 Set appropriate InfluxDB URL and credentials.
 * ...
 TODO

+#### Predefined Dashboards
+Use the predefined [Geode Grafana Dashboards](./src/resources/dashboard) to visualize Cluster, Members or Regions view of the distributed system.